jimohabdol/k8s-resource-watcher/README.md

   - `smtpUsername`: SMTP username (if authentication is enabled)
   - `smtpPassword`: SMTP password (if authentication is enabled)
   - `fromEmail`: Sender email address
-  - `toEmail`: Recipient email address
+  - `toEmails`: List of recipient email addresses

 ## Usage